 Niña Febie Dimpas founded the Philippine Julliard School, the most expensive performing arts school in the world and continues to produce a distinct poll of Tony award winners.
 Rochelle Valera is a renowned yogi across Southeast Asia and helps design a rehabilitative therapy anchored in Zen workout.
 Artist and human rights activist Chedelyn Cabugnason has found love in helping to protect the indigenous culture and arts and together with friends Attorney Sialonga and Doctor Baron, lobbied for the satellite shutdown on indigenous communities.
 Executive Producer Daren Adtoon is responsible for bringing Philippine masterpieces in both Broadway and West End such as Biag ni Lam-ang, Orosman at Zafira, and even the Oscar record-breaking winner The Social Cancer to which Cyreen Amana as Salome and Shamie Rose Dapitan as Maria Clara both win Best Actress and Best Supporting Actress respectively.
 Both actresses also work with Opera Director Daryl Crest Malicay.

-By happenstance, my security division happens to be responsible for protecting both Christopher Quilaton and Nero Handugan from Communist crusaders who desperately want their hands on these two brainiacs.
+By happenstance, my security division became responsible for the protection of both Christopher Quilaton and Nero Handugan from Communist crusaders who desperately want their hands on these two brainiacs.
 Christopher Quilaton developed a rerouting technology to combat government spying on its citizens.
 His software automatically deletes caches and prevents suspected sites to infiltrate household connections.
 His friend Nero Handugan has toppled both Wikipedia and Google’s Freebase when he created Athena, an artificial intelligence incorporated on all devices and capable of processing 1 terabyte of information per millisecond.
 The result is a phone, tv, or even refrigerator that does what you want.
 He failed to get a Nobel though for not disclosing the help of the MOP technology created by Everlyn Torres, a technology that wipes out false and useless sites, pages, and infos on the net.

 This is our future.
 There are still no light sabers, or time machines, and we still unfortunately are aging.
 Mortality I think is humanity’s gift, not a curse.
 For as long as we know that life is short, we would continue to make the most of it.
 The passing of asteroid Apophis validated this thought.
 Given the threat, humanity has forgotten wars, politics, and even slacking.
 We stood together, or else, we would fall together.
 We have come to realize that simple dot of wisdom that by making ourselves better, we make our world better.
 So go live your dreams, your ideals.
 You don’t have to compromise.